 Mr. Waltermire participated in the PolyOne AIP and Strategic Improvement Incentive Plan under similar terms and conditions as other executive officers and as described above.
-Based on PolyOne's performance during the year, as established on the same basis as other executive officers, Mr. Waltermire's award under the PolyOne AIP was 47% of target.
+The Committee approved an award for Mr. Waltermire under the 2002 PolyOne AIP that was 29% of target.

-The Summary Compensation Table appearing on page 12 includes compensation earned by Mr. Waltermire in connection with his employment with Geon, one of PolyOne's predecessors.
+The Summary Compensation Table appearing on page 11 includes compensation earned by Mr. Waltermire in connection with his employment with Geon, one of PolyOne's predecessors.